CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 driven architecture which allowed for a significant amount of testing.

 ##Code Walk Through
-This aims to serve a detailed technical explanation of our code and that explains how the application functions.
+This aims to serve a detailed technical explanation of our code and how the application functions.

 **Back End**

-The application's code starts with a JSON file loader, that be passed a JSON files.
+The application's code starts with a JSON file loader, that be passed JSON files containing the ingredients and their information.
 The loader will read the files and call the serializer.
-The serializer will convert all the json objects to their IDs which can then be passed to the builders.
-The builders will build the storages and will fill them with the objects from the Json file.
+The serializer will convert all the JSON objects to their IDs which can then be passed to the builders.
+The builders will build the storages and will fill them with the objects from the JSON file.
 For example: The builder will build a RecipeStorage object and populate it with serialized Recipe objects.

 This process will be initiated upon the application start up.